 Collections of the Art Gallery of Greater Victoria Number 8

 Not dated, no ISBN; 24 pages; includes Introduction (author not listed)

 Brief biographical information on artists including Charles H. Scott and E.J.
 Hughes

 Trees on Savary Island 1936 illustrated

-Includes full column of information about Hughes
+Includes one full column of information on Hughes.

 HIGH REALISM IN CANADA by Paul Duval

 1974, ISBN 0-7720-0697-0, 176 pages, publisher Clarke Irwin

 Extensively illustrated in colour and b&w